A traditional recipe for Irish currant scones. Irish scones are quite similar to southern style biscuits and are made fresh daily in many homes.

 - 2 cups all-purpose flour

-- 1 tblsp. baking powder
+- 1 tablespoon baking powder

-- 2 tsp. sugar
+- 2 teaspoons sugar

-- 1 tsp. salt
+- 1 teaspoon salt

-- 3 tblsp. softened butter
+- 3 tablespoons softened butter

 - ½ cup currants

-- ½ to ¾ cup heavy whipping cream
+- ½ cup heavy whipping cream (may need up to 3/4 cup)

 Instructions

-- Sift together flour, baking powder, sugar and salt.
+- Sift together flour, baking powder, sugar, and salt.

 - Using your fingertips, work the softened butter into the flour until it resembles coarse crumbs.
-Stir in the currants.

-- Add more cream as needed to create a slightly sticky dough that holds together.
+- Stir in 1/2 cup of the cream working the mixture as little as possible.
+Add more cream only if needed to create a slightly sticky dough that holds together.

 - Turn the dough out onto a lightly floured work surface.
+Use your hands to gather it into a ball and knead it just two or three times.

-- Using a floured rolling pin, roll the dough into a 1-inch thick circle.
-Cut into 8 wedges.
+- Using a floured rolling pin or just your hands, roll or pat the dough into a 1-inch thick circle.

-- Serve with preserves, butter and/or sweetened whipped cream.
+- Serve with preserves, butter, and/or sweetened whipped cream.

 Notes